 M.A, M.Sc, Q. Med.

-Designated with his Q.Med from the Alternative Dispute Resolution Institute of Ontario and Canada, and a certificate in Dispute Resolution from York University, Julian is an experienced mediator specializing in health care.
+Julian is designated with his Q.Med from the ADR Institute of Ontario and Canada, and holds a Dispute Resolution Certificate from York University.
 He is an affiliate with A Place for Mediation, one of Toronto's original mediation firms, and serves on the ADR Institute of Canada’s Ethics and Professional Practice Committee.

 His career began in bioethics.
 Julian has mediated between families, health care professionals, administrators, lawyers and patient rights advocates on conflicts throughout the health care spectrum, from informed consent to palliative care.
 He has worked with organizations like SickKids Hospital, St. Michael’s Hospital, and the Empowerment Council, the patient rights group associated with CAMH.